Praetorian Guards from Ancient Greece to Palm Beach or the Hamptons

 The fourth factor at play, especially in modern liberal societies, is the high level of diversity.
 In a relatively homogeneous Greek city-state, the variation of preferences about the performance of a tyrant was limited: most individuals more or less loved the tyrant to the same degree; or they hated him and his days were probably counted.
 In a diversified society with a wide variation of individual preferences, some will blindly love the ruler while others will passionately hate him.
 This passion variation is likely to increase with the power of the state as the stakes are higher.

 Such diversity has little to do with immigrants, and everything to do with the free or at least open character of our societies.
 Consider the last presidential election and its aftermath.
 One-third of the electorate hated Hillary Clinton and voted for Donald Trump.
 Another third hated Trump and voted Clinton.
 The last third stayed at home, at work, or at play, and did not vote.
 This polarized situation has not changed since the election.
 And, of course, Clinton would have disrupted the residents of the Hamptons as much as Trump now disrupts those of Palm Beach.

-This positive explanation (did I forget something?) does not change what I think would be a commendable sentiment for any citizen, if this term has any non-totalitarian meaning.
+This positive explanation (did I forget something?) does not change what I think would be a commendable sentiment for any citizen.
 There is something obscene in ostentatious and obtrusive security measures for an elected politician.
 Even if we heed the lessons of public choice economics to the effect that politicians are pursuing their own self-interest, taking risks for the professed common good should be part of the job description.